Awarded the Bronze Star & Purple Heart

 — download the first chapter —

-Instead, author Benjamin Sledge takes aim to tell an unflinchingly honest portrayal beginning on a small base on the Pakistani border in the aftermath of the terrorist attacks of September 11.
-However, the young warrior returns home shattered after embracing the barbarity he witnessed around him.
-Haunted by his experiences overseas, he begins a 15 year odyssey wrestling with mental health, purpose, and faith, that eventually drives him to volunteer for another combat tour in the deadliest city of the Iraq War—Ramadi.
+Benjamin Sledge, a seasoned combat veteran who served a portion of his time under the Special Operations Command, departs for Afghanistan shortly after the terrorist attacks of September 11 but returns home shattered.
+Haunted by his experiences in Afghanistan, he embarks on a multi-year odyssey wrestling with mental health, purpose, and faith, which eventually drives him to volunteer for another combat tour in Ramadi, the deadliest city of the Iraq War.

-In his memoir, Sledge vividly captures the reality of the men and women who learn to fight without remorse, love each other without restraint, and suffer the high cost of returning to a country that no longer feels like home.
+Sledge’s narrative voice, characterized by a rare blend of poetic eloquence and unfiltered authenticity, captivates readers from the first page and holds them captive until the very end.
+Throughout the memoir, he vividly captures the reality of the men and women who learn to fight without remorse, love each other without restraint, and endure the high cost of returning to a country that no longer feels like home.

 I couldn’t put this book down.
 In fact, I read it faster than any book I’ve ever read.
 It wasn’t only intense and gripping, but brutally honest and vulnerable.
 Benjamin takes you through the horrors of warfare to the terror of readjusting back to a normal society.
 Most important, his honesty about his failing mental health and what it took to find peace following a life of war is something very few veterans speak of.